substrate-system/frost/README.md

 ## Step-by-Step Guide

-### Complete Example: Alice's Threshold Signing
+### Example

-Here's how Alice can create a threshold keypair and later create signatures with her trusted friends.
+Alice can create a threshold keypair and later create signatures with her trusted friends.

 #### Step 1: Alice Creates the Initial Setup